PJKnightR/RPG_Game/src/Readme (Master).txt

 To-do aka ?
 (In order of priority(sort of)):
 -Finish implementation of heart canisters
--Heart Canisters ID's and add them to the master item list
+-Heart Canisters ID's and add them to the master item list -Add enemy attack power modifier based on difficulty

 -Custom mode
+-Adventure Mode
--Reworking of stats (using a base player and multipliers maybe) -Rework things with a random chance by using global variables for easier access -Add more events (enemy kingdoms, strongholds, mountains, valleys, fields, caves) -Add a less random story mode
+-Reworking of stats (using a base player and multipliers maybe) -Rework things with a random chance by using global variables for easier access -Add more events (enemy kingdoms, strongholds, mountains, valleys, fields, caves) -Story mode
 -Add dungeon bosses
 -Add more to dungeons
 -More items (stat boost potions)